World's #1 finishing resource since 1989

 Striving to live Aloha

 Another success story for using an iron on lower heat with a clean cloth to remove white water marks on wood.
 Astounding.
 Fabulous.
 Thanks much.

 I suspect that the furniture of the person who didn't have success might have had a lacquer finish rather than an oil or varnish.
 Just a thought.

 A related question: some years back I put a container holding water and flowers on a soft maple bookshelf.
 The container, I believe, was a tin can.
-The finish on the bookshelf is Tung Oil [paid link to product info at Amazon].
+The finish on the bookshelf is Tung Oil [affil. link to product info on Amazon].
 The ring left behind is black.
 I'm wondering if the iron trick might be worth trying?

 What is it about the iron that removes the white water marks?
 Does it simply dry embedded dampness?